CyberdevHQ/CyberdevHQ/README.md

 Welcome to my domain

-I'm Kalu, a Grey Hat Security Enthusiast pushing the boundaries of offensive security and digital forensics.
+I'm CyberDev, a Grey Hat Security Enthusiast pushing the boundaries of offensive security and digital forensics.
 I operate in the shadows to expose vulnerabilities before they can be exploited by those with malicious intent.

 ## 🔮 My Philosophy